 3. Fair Value Measurements and Marketable Securities

-The following tables present information about the Company’s assets and liabilities that are measured at fair value on a recurring basis (in thousands):
+The following tables present information about the Company’s assets that are measured at fair value on a recurring basis (in thousands):

 Fair Value Measurements at December 31, 2024 Using: